National Love a Tree Day (May 16)

 Links to Resources

-Life Cycle of a Christmas Tree Worksheet – A festive printable that walks kids through how evergreen trees grow, from seedling to decorated holiday tree.
+Life Cycle of a Christmas Tree Worksheet – walks kids through how evergreen trees grow from seedling to full tree.
+Good for a classroom or home science session.

-Fingerprint Winter Tree Craft – This creative project uses fingerprint “snow” to decorate triangle trees—great for seasonal fun any time of year.
+Fingerprint Winter Tree Craft – uses fingerprint marks as snow on triangle trees.
+Works any time of year despite the name.

-String Art Tree Tutorial – A hands-on craft perfect for older kids and teens who enjoy simple, creative DIY projects..
+String Art Tree Tutorial – a more involved craft for older kids and teens who want something to work on over an afternoon.

-Trees of North America – A detailed field guide ideal for older kids, teens, and adults who want to learn more about native tree species.
+Trees of North America – a detailed field guide for older kids, teens, and adults who want to go deeper on identifying native species.

 Related Holidays